wangning135246/learngit/readme.txt

-Git is a bersion control system.
+Git is a distributrd bersion control system.
 Git is free software.